yzsunlei/React-Crazy/README.md

 # React-Crazy
-there is nothing, just react
+there is nothing, just react demo